solo-fox/solo-fox/README.md

-# Hi there! 👋 I'm Abdelrahman Müller, a cybersecurity enthusiast based in Germany 🇩🇪
+# Hi there! 👋 I'm Abdelrahman, a cybersecurity enthusiast based in Germany 🇩🇪

 Welcome to my digital space! 🌐